The holomorphic couch theorem: Introduction

 \subsection{Notes and references}

 The holomorphic couch problem arose in the context of renormalization in complex dynamics.
-Although our theorem does not have any direct applications to dynamics, some of the tools used here---such as extremal length and Ioffe's theorem---do (see \cite{Dylan}).
+Although Theorem \ref{thm:CouchThm} does not have any direct application to dynamics, some of the tools used here do (see \cite{Dylan}).

 The space $\emb(\DD,\CC)$, or rather its subspace $\mathcal S$ of conformal embeddings $f:\DD \to \CC$ satisfying $f(0)=0$ and $f'(0)=1$, was the subject of much interest until the solution of the Bieberbach conjecture by de Branges in 1984.
-It is easy to see that $\mathcal S$ is contractible.
-On the other hand, $\mathcal S$ has isolated points when equipped with the topology of uniform convergence of the Schwarzian derivative instead of the compact-open topology \cite{Zippers}.
+It is easy to see that $\mathcal S$ is contractible in the compact-open topology.
+On the other hand, $\mathcal S$ has isolated points when equipped with the topology of uniform convergence of the Schwarzian derivative \cite{Zippers}.
 The literature on the class $\mathcal{S}$ is quite vast.
 In comparison, not much has been written about conformal embeddings between general Riemann surfaces.
-Exceptions include \cite{SchifferSpencer}, \cite{Ioffe}, \cite{Ioffe2}, \cite{EarleMarden}, and \cite{Shiba}.
+Exceptions include \cite{EarleMarden}, \cite{Ioffe}, \cite{Ioffe2}, \cite{JenkinsBook}, \cite{SchifferSpencer} and \cite{Shiba}.